 The 5G system comprises many individual physical and logical function blocks such as antennas, base stations, cables, and 5G core network servers.
 5G also supports splitting the base station (gNB) into a central unit (CU) and a distributed unit (DU).
-Antennas can be connected by fibers in the fronthaul portion of a telecommunications system consisting of optical functions can be orchestrated and deployed on multiple host engines, e.g. to provide redundancy.
+Antennas can be connected by fibers in the fronthaul portion of a telecommunications system consisting of optical hubs to enable structured deployment.
+5G core network functions can be orchestrated and deployed on multiple host engines, e.g. to provide redundancy.
 Maintenance and management functions are performed by the 5G-OAM subsystem, which is also called the 5G operation support system (5G-OSS).